benschaf/flash-cli/README.md

 - Update the flashcard status based on the user's response.
 - Provide personalized feedback based on the user's responses and the responses of the community so far.

-This mode is designed to help users for initial learning and self-assessment.
+This mode is designed to help users with initial learning and self-assessment.
 It's a simple and effective way to memorize new flashcards.

 Screenshot of Flashcard Mode:
 ![Flashcard Mode](documentation/images/feature-flashcard-mode.png)